- Research Professional

 - Overheads (or indirect costs)

-Overheads will be based on the indirect costs incurred in housing and supporting research projects.
-They will include:
+Overheads will be based on the indirect costs incurred in housing and supporting research projects and can include:

 - Premises costs